Cancel anytime

 Market Risk

-NBEL is suitable for long-term investors seeking to capitalize on the growth of the energy transition and infrastructure sectors.
+NBEL may be suitable for long-term investors seeking growth potential in the energy transition and infrastructure sectors, but may not be appropriate for active traders due to lower liquidity.

 Summary